Skip to main content

 lsblk

-6. Update the volume of the network volume partition:
+6. Update the network volume partition capacity:

 resize2fs /dev/<partition>